bjorkert/MyApp_Third/README.md

 ### Building Options

-Please see [Loop and Learn: Loop Follow](https://www.loopandlearn.org/loop-follow/) for all the building options.
+Please see [Loop and Learn: LoopFollow](https://www.loopandlearn.org/loop-follow/) for all the building options.

-With the release of version 2.1.0, there is now an easy option for building up to three instances of the Loop Follow app for multiple Loopers in your family.
+With the release of version 2.1.0, there is now an easy option for building up to three instances of the LoopFollow app for multiple Loopers in your family.
 Each instance can be configured to have the display name you choose with these names being the default:

 * LoopFollow
 * LoopFollow_Second